comp110-lytle/comp110/site/exercises/simple-battleship.md

 Before beginning work on this exercise, read the following lesson and complete the related questions on Gradescope: [Unicode, Emoji, Escape Sequences, and f-Strings](/lessons/strings.html)

 ## Part 0.
-Setting up the Python Program
+Setting up the Python Program - 10 points

 In Visual Studio Code, be sure your workspace is open.
 (Reminder: File > Open Recent > comp110-YYS-workspace is a quick way to reopen it!
 Where YY is the current year and S is the semeseter: S for Spring, F for Fall.)